Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

 I’ve never been a morning person, so I usually start around 9am.
 One of the perks of working in-house, especially in a smaller team, is that you often have a bit more flexibility over your schedule (as long as nothing urgent is going on).

 I’ll read through any new emails and write a draft “to do” list for the day.
-Being the only lawyer for a company, your to-do list often changes as new matters arise.
+Being the only lawyer for a company, your to-do list regularly changes as new matters arise.
 I enjoy the unpredictability and variety in the job, but its not for everyone!

 9:30am: First meeting of the day